 Starting at the Connecticut River, which marks the eastern tip of the U, you can walk a metamorphic landscape as far south as Guildford.

-12. General Mansfield House
+11. General Mansfield House

 The home of the Middletown Historical Society is a handsome five-bay Federal-style house built in 1817 for Samuel and Catherine Livingston Mather.

-13. Seven Falls State Park
+12. Seven Falls Park

+Seven Falls State Park takes its name from a waterfall, set not far from Saybrook Road.
 This is a photo-worthy flight of seven cascading falls, flanked by the same hefty boulders that litter the park.

 14. The Buttonwood Tree

-A community arts venue in Middletown’s North End, The Buttonwood Tree is a multidisciplinary space, putting on intimate art exhibitions, live music, dance performances, open mic nights, talks, poetry readings and a long list of workshops and classes, from watercolours for youth and teens to meditation, self-help and yoga.
+This center puts on intimate art exhibitions, live music, dance performances, open mic nights, talks, and poetry readings.
+There’s also a long list of workshops and classes, from watercolors for youth and teens to meditation, self-help and yoga.

 15. Indian Hill Cemetery